Laragear/WebAuthn/README.md

 ];
 ```

 The `password_fallback` indicates the User Provider should fall back to validate the password when the request is not a WebAuthn Assertion.
-It's enabled to seamlessly use both classic and WebAuthn authentication procedures.
+It's enabled to seamlessly use both classic (password) and WebAuthn authentication procedures.

 ### 2. Create the `webauthn_credentials` table